PorticoExchange/porticoexchange.github.io/docs/index.md

 ## Features

-Liquid Network, Bitcoin (On Chain and Off Chain), USDT (ERC-20 and Lightning Network), Taproot, LNURL.
+Liquid Network, Bitcoin (On Chain and Off Chain), USDT (ERC-20 and Lightning Network), Taproot, LNURL and RSK Network.

 ## How Works?